hex-five/multizone-linux/README.md

  sudo apt-get install screen
 ```

-> Note:
-> * For the Ubuntu 19.04 LTS you may need to install the libncurses5 package
+> Note: for the Ubuntu 19.04 LTS you may need to install the libncurses5 package.
 > ```
 > sudo apt-get install libncurses5:i386
 > sudo apt-get install libncurses5:amd64